allefeld/prevalence-permutation/README.md

-# prevalence-permutation
+# Permutation-based information prevalence inference using the minimum statistic in MATLAB

-Permutation-based information prevalence inference using the minimum statistic in MATLAB
+– under construction –